rblack42/pylit7/docs/_sources/introduction/03-documentation.rst.txt

     $ make docs

-Using your file explorer tool, navigate to the **docs** flder and double-click on the **index.html** file.
+Using your file explorer tool, navigate to the **docs** directory and double-click on the **index.html** file.
 You will see the nice web pages produced by Sphinx.
-When they look like you want, let's get them on Github_ so the world can see them
+When they look like you want, let's get them on Github_ so the world can see them.

 Update Github
 *************